shadow/shadow/docs/shadow_config_spec.md

 IPv4 address hint for Shadow's name and routing system (ex: "100.0.0.1").

-This hint will be used to assign the host to a node based on the IP values of nodes in the network topology.
+This hint will be used to assign the host to a network node based on the IP values of nodes in the network graph.

 #### `host_defaults.log_level`

 Default: null
 Type: "error" OR "warning" OR "info" OR "debug" OR "trace" OR null

-Log level at which to print node messages.
+Log level at which to print host log messages.

 #### `host_defaults.pcap_directory`